Generalized canonical approach to deformation problem in gauge theories: Introduction

 In this paper we study a problem of generating the new gauge theories on the base of known gauge theories on the other hand using the Batalin-Fradkin-Vilkovisky (BFV) - formalism of canonical quantization of general gauge systems \cite{BFV1}, \cite{BFV2}, \cite{BFV3} (see also the reviews \cite{H1}, \cite{BF1}, \cite{BF2} and the book \cite{HT}).
 For some recent developments of this formalism see e.g. \cite{BLavT}, \cite{BLav1}, \cite{BLav2} and the references therein.
 The BFV-formalism, based on the fundamental principle of the BRST symmetry \cite{brs1}, \cite{t}, is the powerful quantization method for arbitrary dynamical systems with constraints in phase space.
 The central object of the BFV-formalism is a nilpotent BRST-BFV charge encoding the gauge structure in extended phase space involving the ghost coordinates and momenta.
 In these terms, a gauge invariant deformation of gauge theory means (super)canonical transformation of extended phase space preserving the nilpotency of the BRST-BFV charge.
 We prove that such a deformation can be described in general form in terms of generating function which is defined by one arbitrary function of coordinates of the initial dynamical system.

 The paper is organized as follows.
 In section 2, we consider the classical aspects of the BFV-formalism for dynamical systems with irreducible first-class constraints.
 Section 3 is devoted to formulating the problem of gauge invariant deformation in extended phase space for gauge theories with first-class constraints and discussing a way of a possible solution to this problem.
 In section 4, we describe the exact solution of the deformation problem in closed form using the (super)canonical transformation in the initial phase space.
 The generating function of such a transformation is found in the explicit form.
 It should be noted that no special properties of the above (super)canonical transformation are assumed in advance.
-In particular, this transformation is not expected to be necessarily local.
-In section 5, we apply the obtained results to Abelian gauge theory and construct the special canonical transformation such that local part of the transformed gauge theory coincides with Yang-Mills theory.
+In particular, this transformation is not expected to be necessarily local, however it may have a local sector corresponding some new local gauge theory.
+In section 5, we apply the obtained results to Abelian gauge theory and construct the special canonical transformation such that a local part of the transformed gauge theory coincides with non-Abelian Yang-Mills theory.
 Section 6 is a summary of the results.

 In this paper we systematically use the DeWitt's condensed notations \cite{DeWitt} and apply the symbols $\varepsilon(A)$ for the Grassmann parity and ${\rm gh}(A)$ for the ghost number, respectively.
 The right and left functional derivatives are marked by special symbols $"\leftarrow"$ and $"\overrightarrow{}"$ respectively.